£0

 The Jurassic Coast is one of many UNESCO World Heritage Sites in the UK, and a perfect place to learn photography with its jagged, rocky coastline providing many great coastal landscape features.
 Photograph Durdle Door rock arch amid its glistening pebble beach.
 Capture the lighthouse and Pulpit Rock at Portland Bill promontory surrounded by crashing waves.
 Shoot the beautiful half moon bay at Kimmeridge as the receding tide reveals its fascinating rocky underworld.
 Or trudge out early morning to the gorgeous white chalk cliff at Old Harry, equally as amazing as the White Cliffs of Dover.
 Also visit the lovely beach and piers of Swanage.

-The first day of photography on this UK workshop will begin on Wednesday afternoon once everyone has arrived and checked in.
-It will end after sunrise on Sunday.
-Accommodation is included until Sunday.
+The first day of photography on this UK workshop will begin on Sunday afternoon once everyone has arrived and checked in.
+It will end after sunrise on Thursday.
+Accommodation is included until Thursday, but additional days can be arranged if required.

 The exact itinerary could likely change around depending on the weather and conditions, but will consist of roughly the following: